ignacioperezrjs/ignacioperezrjs.github.io/_posts/2025-07-23-StochasticOptimization.md

 3. ⁠Nowadays, the way to face this market is based on deterministic softwares, gut feeling of the trading specialists, among others.

 {% deterministic v/s stochastic %}
-⁠ Deterministic ⁠ -> Deterministic events always gives the same ouput given an identical input.⁠ Stochastic ⁠-> Involves randomness, it's possible to produce different outputs given a "identical" inputs.
+Deterministic events always gives the same ouput given an identical input.⁠ Stochastic events Involves randomness, it's possible to produce different outputs given a "identical" inputs.
 As an example, imagine yourself want to go and ask a calculator to your university library.
 {% enddetails %}